-Noel has recorded several tracks for films and live shows he has appeared in, as well as a number of tracks for a variety of different compilations.
+During his career, Noel recorded several tracks for films and live shows he appeared in, as well as a number of tracks for a variety of different compilations.

 Old Wine/New Skins (2007 folk compilation)

 In 2007, Noel recorded the track O Pleasant and Delightful for the compilation album Old Wine/New Skins.

 The album featured a number of new versions of classic English folk songs and was released alongside a book called The Folk Handbook: Working With Songs From The English Tradition.

 The album is available to download or buy from Amazon.